Poznań: 19th century to World War I

 A Greater Poland Uprising during the Revolutions of 1848 was ultimately unsuccessful, and the Grand Duchy lost its remaining autonomy, Poznań becoming simply the capital of the Prussian Province of Posen.
 It would become part of the German Empire with the unification of German states in 1871.
-Polish patriots continued to form societies such as the Central Economic Society for the Grand Duchy of Poznań, and a Polish theatre opened in 1875.
+Polish patriots continued to form societies such as the Central Economic Society for the Grand Duchy of Poznań, and Polish Theatre opened in 1875.
+It became a national stage for the inhabitants of the province of Posen, and even in whole Greater Poland region, acting as a mainstay of Polish tradition and culture, and as a sign of resistance against the restrictive policies of the Prussian partition authorities.
 However, the authorities made efforts to Germanize the region, particularly through the Prussian Settlement Commission founded in 1886.
 Germans accounted for 38% of the city's population in 1867, though this percentage would later decline somewhat, particularly after the region returned to Poland.

 Another expansion of Festung Posen was planned, with an outer ring of more widely spaced forts around the perimeter of the city.
 Building of the first nine forts began in 1876, and nine intermediate forts were built from 1887.
 The inner ring of fortifications was now considered obsolete and came to be mostly taken down by the early 20th century, although the citadel remained in use.
-This made space for further civilian construction, particularly the Imperial Castle (Zamek) which was completed in 1910, and other grand buildings around it, including today's central university buildings and the opera house.
+This made space for further civilian construction, particularly the Prussian Royal Residence Palace (Zamek) which was completed in 1910, and other grand buildings around it, including today's central university buildings and the opera house.
 The city's boundaries were also significantly extended to take in former suburban villages: Piotrowo and Berdychowo in 1896, Łazarz, Górczyn, Jeżyce and Wilda in 1900, and Sołacz in 1907.

 In 1910, Poznań had 156,696 inhabitants, of which nearly 60% were Poles (over 91,000 Polish inhabitants of the city), and around 40% were Germans (over 65,000 German inhabitants of the city).
 Other nationalities accounted for 1-2% of the population (mainly Jews).

-End of World War I to World War II
+Germans tended to settle in the newer western part of the city, the Kaiserviertel or Kaiser district, Poles in the older east side.
+And while there was tension between the two major populations there was also some overlap between them, particularly in cultural events.

+The percentage of Polish-speakers declined from 76.6% in 1846 to 69.9% in 1858 and just 50.4% in 1890, but then rebounded to 57.9% in 1910.
+According to censuses of elementary school pupils the share of Polish-speakers among pupils was higher: 63.7% in 1886 and 78.7% in 1911.

+After independence the percentage of Polish-speakers was 92.8% in 1921 and 96.6% in 1931.